 First, some of these names (e.g., Adam, Seth, Enoch, Noah) are definitely individuals whose lives are narrated in the text. . . .
 Second, family lines do not “beget” family lines by different names.
 Third, neither do family lines “die,” as each of these individuals did. . . .
 Fourth, the reference to having “sons and daughters” . . . does not fit the clan theory.

 Furthermore, on page 40 of the same book, Geisler and Howe mention a couple of other important relevant considerations.
-They note that, in Genesis 6:3, God shortened the lifespan of humans to 120 years as a punishment, which indicates that humans lived considerably longer before then.
+They note that, in Genesis 6:3, God shortened the lifespan of humans to 120 years as a punishment, which indicates that humans lived significantly longer before then.
 They also assert, “The Bible is not alone in speaking of hundreds of years life spans among ancients.
 There are also records from ancient Greek and Egyptian times that speak of humans living hundreds of years.”

 So, what is the most likely explanation regarding the extremely long life spans of the early humans?
-On page 77 of his previously mentioned book, Archer says,
+On page 77 of his previously-mentioned book, Archer says,

 At the time Adam and Eve were created, they were in an ideal environment for the preservation of human life.
 The Garden of Eden was ideally suited to maintaining their health and vigor unimpaired.
 Even after they were expelled from Eden, it would seem that conditions for longevity were still far more favorable than they later became after the Flood; and there may well have been a virtual absence of disease.
 When these conditions gradually changed for the worse, . . . the life expectancy of man became progressively shorter.

-Is the Story of Noah’s Ark Credible?
+Is the Story of the Flood and Noah’s Ark Credible?

 There does not seem to be a clear consensus among geologists as to whether or not there has been a worldwide flood such as described in the biblical book of Genesis.
-Archer says on page 82 of his previously cited book, “The question of geological evidence is very much debated by geologists, according to the position they take toward the validity of the biblical record.”
+Archer says on page 82 of his previously-cited book, “The question of geological evidence is very much debated by geologists, according to the position they take toward the validity of the biblical record.”

 However, Jesus Christ certainly seems to have regarded the Flood as an actual event.
 Archer states on page 21 of his same book,